jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/The isoperimetric inequality.md

  & = \pi
 \end{align}
 $$
-where the second and third inequalities follow from reverse triangle rule and the fact that $(a - b)^{2} \ge 0$.
+where the second and third inequalities follow from the triangle inequality and the fact that $(a - b)^{2} \ge 0$.
 Thus, we've shown the inequality!

 For equality to hold, all of the inequalities must be equalities.
 Working backwards, since $\lvert n \rvert^{2} \ge \lvert n \rvert$ for all $n$ with equality exactly when $\lvert n \rvert \leq 1$.
 Thus, we must have $a_{n} = b_{n} = 0$ when $\lvert n \rvert > 1$.